 About Joaquin Terceño

-Joaquin (“Jack”) is a counsel in our International Arbitration Group, based in our Tokyo office.
+Joaquin is a partner in our International Arbitration Group, based in our Tokyo office.

-Joaquin’s practice spans the globe, and he has experience representing clients based in, or facing disputes in, the United States, South America, Europe, Africa and Asia.
-In addition to several States, he has assisted clients in a range of businesses, from extractive industries, including mineral resources and oil and gas exploration and production; to global financial services and investment firms; to cross-border telecommunications and technology companies.
+Joaquin’s practice spans the globe, and in addition to Japan and Asia generally, he has experience representing clients based in, or facing disputes in, the United States, South America, Europe, and Africa.
+In addition to several States, he has assisted clients in a range of businesses, from extractive industries, including mineral resources, oil and gas exploration and production, and LNG pricing; to global financial services and investment firms, including in internal investigations; to cross-border telecommunications and technology companies, including in relation to data protection and cybersecurity; to the automotive industry, including in relation to supply chain disruption.

 Joaquin received his legal education at Fordham University School of Law, where he was on the Fordham Law Review and was captain of the Moot Court Board.
-He is admitted to practice in New York and is a member of the bar of the Supreme Court of the United States.
+He is admitted to practice in New York, including before the Second Circuit Court of Appeals, and is a member of the bar of the Supreme Court of the United States.
 Joaquin also is registered as a Gaikokuho Jimu Bengoshi in Japan, is a registered foreign lawyer in Singapore, and has been granted rights to appear before the Singapore International Commercial Court.
-Prior to joining Freshfields' Tokyo office, Joaquin worked for a leading U.S. firm in both New York and London.
+Prior to joining Freshfields' Tokyo office, Joaquin worked for a leading U.S. firm in New York and London.

 - Advising a Japanese-owned mining company in a breach of contract dispute related to electricity pricing in South America.